usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.19.6* Mirrors

-Mirrors shall be mounted with the bottom edge of the reflecting surface no higher than 40 in (1015 mm) above the finish floor (see <a href="91standards_figures/fig31.htm" title="Fig. 31">Fig. 31</a>).
+Mirrors shall be mounted with the bottom edge of the reflecting surface no higher than 40 in (1015 mm) above the finish floor (see [Fig. 31](#figure31)).

 ### 4.20 Bathtubs